-Where required by law, we will notify you of any material changes to the Trust Deed or the SIPO.
+We will notify you of any material changes to the Trust Deed or the SIPO in the next Annual Report for the Fund, or as otherwise required by law.

 Winding up the Scheme

 We can decide to wind up the Scheme at any time.